luckylucky110507/Codsoft/README.md

 **Description:**
-A content-based recommendation system that suggests similar items (movies/books) using cosine similarity between feature vectors.
+A content-based recommendation system that suggests similar items (movies/books/products)using cosine similarity between feature vectors.

 **Technology used:**